Aomori, Japan Apr. 22 Sun 9:28PM

 The first two things most Japanese people recall when thinking of Aomori Prefecture displays this variety: one being the fierce, yet magnificent and fun Nebuta floats that are paraded throughout Aomori’s prefectural capital, the other being apples, which are probably the most famous local product, and can be enjoyed in a variety of cute, creative, and stylish ways throughout the prefecture.

-Another main attraction is the Hakkoda Mountain Range, where adventurous travelers can enjoy onsen, gorgeous landscapes (especially the sea of red golden leaves in autumn) and more.
+A main attraction is the Hakkoda Mountain Range, where adventurous travelers can enjoy onsen, gorgeous landscapes (especially the sea of red golden leaves in autumn) and more.

 Another site in Aomori that cannot be overlooked is Mount Osore (Osorezan in Japanese), considered to be one of the three most sacred Buddhist sites in Japan (along with Mount Koya and Mount Hiei).
 The name means “Mt.
 Fear” in Japanese and is nicknamed as “The Gateway to Hell,”, coming from the sulphurous smells that rise up from the region.
 While not as terrifying a place as its name might suggest, it does possess an otherworldly atmosphere, dotted with small “jizo” Buddhist statues and celebrating a festival that features mediums celebrating with the dead.